 Parents Seem to Think So

 Those who have this mattress, love this mattress.
-Plenty of parents have stuck their face right into the mattress and tried breathing.
+Plenty of parents have stuck their face right into the mattress and tried breathing (do a Youtube search if you don’t believe me!).

 Health Professionals Aren’t Sure

-However, health professionals are less certain.
+However, health professionals are less certain about claims around breathable crib mattresses.
 According to the American Academy of Pediatrics:

 “Certain crib mattresses have been designed with air-permeable materials to reduce rebreathing of expired gases, in the event that an infant ends up in the prone position during sleep, and these may be preferable to those with air-impermeable materials.” [emphasis ours]